bieganski/gitlab-runner/docs/enterprise_guide/index.md

   url = ""
   token = ""
   executor = "shell"
 ```

-In this very basic configuration, the GitLab CI jobs that this runner can process will directly execute the host system on which you installed the runner.
-It's as if you were running the CI job commands yourself in a terminal.
-In this case, since you only executed the registration command one time, there will only be one [[runners]] section in `config.toml`.
-Assuming we now set the concurrency value to 1, this means that there will only be one runner  `worker` to execute CI jobs for the runner process on this system.
+The GitLab CI/CD jobs that this runner can process are executed directly on the host system where you installed the runner.
+It's as if you were running the CI/CD job commands yourself in a terminal.
+In this case, because you only executed the registration
+command one time, the `config.toml` file contains only one `[[runners]]` section.
+Assuming we set the concurrency value to `1`,
+only one runner "worker" can execute CI/CD jobs for the runner process on this system.

-### Intermediate configuration (one runner, multiple workers)
+### Intermediate configuration: one runner, multiple workers

-- Taking it a step further, you can also register multiple runner `workers` on this same machine.
+Taking it a step further, you can also register multiple runner workers on this same machine.
-- When this is done, you will notice multiple [[runner]] sections in the in the runner's `config.toml` file.
+When this is done, the runner's `config.toml` file has multiple `[[runner]]` sections in it.
-- Assuming that all of these additional runner `workers` are registered to use the shell executor, and we update the value of the global configuration option, `concurrent` to 3, this means that the upper limit of jobs that can run concurrently on this host is equal to three.
+If all of the additional runner workers are registered to use the shell executor,
+and we update the value of the global configuration option, `concurrent`, to `3`,
+the upper limit of jobs that can run concurrently on this host is equal to three.

 ```toml
 concurrent = 3